janko/paperclip-dropbox/README.md

 ```

 This is a good practice; Don't put your credentials directly in your YAML file.
-Instead set them in system environment variables, and then embedded them here through ERB.
+Instead set them in system environment variables, and then embed them here through ERB.

 Note that all credentials mentioned here are required.